 Most college students like to indulge in alcohol while hanging out with friends.
 Maybe it’s because they have a lot of free time.
 Whatever the reason, drinking too much can prevent you from accomplishing your goals in life.
 When you get used to drinking, it becomes difficult to remain sober.
-The problem with being an alcoholic while still in college is that you won’t be able to save even a dime for your future because you will be squandering all your money by buying drinks for yourself and the buddies you hangout with.
-Besides that, you will not be able to make critical decisions due to the fact that the alcohol will always impair your judgments.
+The problem with being an alcoholic while still in college is that you won’t be able to even save a dime for your future because you will be squandering all your money by buying drinks for yourself and the buddies you hang out with.
+Besides that, you will not be able to make critical decisions due to the fact that the alcohol will always impair your judgment.
 In fact, the list of problems that are caused by alcoholism is endless.
 That’s why you should find ways to stop drinking when it’s still early.

 2. Go for Internship or Volunteer

 Going for an internship provides a perfect opportunity to get hands-on experience in your area of specialization.
-This is because the stuff you learn in college tend to vary with those of the outside world.
-For instance, if you are studying programming, you will learn how to code with latest languages when you work as an intern in a big company that deals in software development.
-In fact, serving in an internship position increases your chances of being hired in future.
+This is because the stuff you learn in college tends to vary with those of the outside world.
+For instance, if you are studying programming, you will learn how to code with the latest languages when you work as an intern in a big company that deals in software development.
+In fact, serving in an internship position increases your chances of being hired in the future.
 You might even be retained by the company if they are thrilled by your performance.
 If an internship position seems hard to come by, you should consider volunteering because it will still enhance your resume.

 3. Start a Small Business